Ah, Valentine’s Day!

 1408

 Let’s kick off the celebration with one of King’s most recent film adaptations.
 Novelist Mike Enslin (John Cusack) hasn’t seen or spoken to his wife since the death of their daughter.
 But in this heart-warming tale about love conquering all, romance and technology collide as Mike tries to reunite with his wife online.
-It’s like You’ve Got Mail, but if Tom Hanks were trapped in a haunted hotel room that kills anyone who enters.
+It’s like You’ve Got Mail, but if Tom Hanks was trapped in a haunted hotel room that kills anyone who enters.

 Most disk copies of the film come with an alternate ending, which was supposed to be the original ending but tested poorly with audiences.
 I personally prefer the theatrical ending, though.
 Both feature an extra little scare before the credits, but the original ending is basically someone shouting “Boo!” at the audience, while the theatrical ending actually gave me shivers.
 You can call me uncultured for not respecting the writer/director’s original vision, but I prefer to be called a man who expects more from a horror film than mild surprises.

-“From that day on, if I was bein’ chased by ghosts, I was runnin’!”
+“From that day on, if I was bein’ chased by ghosts, I was runnin’!” |

 The Tommyknockers